pbutylinski/Crow.OrgChart/README.md

 Functions (so far):
  - create infinitely nested levels of an organization
- - assign members with their respective roles to the organization (along with hierarchy, contact info and notes)
+ - assign members with their respective roles to each department (along with hierarchy, contact info and notes)
- - visualize the departments hierarchy on graph
+ - visualize the organization's departments hierarchy on a graph
  - search by member or department name

 The project is open source, so feel free to fork it and adapt to your needs (just please don't forget to credit me as the original author).